community-research-on-ruby-governance/questions-for-ruby-central/README.md

-A public record is an accountability measure and provides visibility into who is asking what, and what questions get official responses from Ruby Central and which are left unanaswered.
+A public record is an accountability measure and provides visibility into who is asking what, and what questions get official responses from Ruby Central and which are left unanswered.

 It's table stakes for open governance to have these conversations in the open.
 While we cannot control [Ruby Central's way of doing things](https://rubycentral.org/news/our-stewardship-where-we-are-whats-changing-and-how-well-engage/), we can maintain a public record